Continually Updated Clinical Reference

 • Enhancing the psychological status of the patients

-Coronary vasodilatation is mainly driven by bioavailability of nitric oxide (NO), which is produced by the activities of endothelial-derived enzyme, NO synthase, and metabolized by reactive oxygen species.
-This fine-tuned balance is disturbed in person with CAD.
-This form of impairment of NO production, along with excessive oxidative stress, results in loss of endothelial cells via apoptosis.
-Further aggravation of endothelial dysfunction, in turn, ensues, which triggers myocardial ischemia in persons with CAD.
-In healthy individuals, increased release of NO from the vascular endothelium in response to exercise training results from changes in endothelial NO synthase expression, phosphorylation, and conformation.
+Coronary vasodilatation is mainly driven by the bioavailability of nitric oxide (NO), which is produced by the activities of the endothelially derived enzyme NO synthase and is metabolized by reactive oxygen species.
+This fine-tuned balance is disturbed in people with CAD.
+This form of impairment of NO production, along with excessive oxidative stress, results in the loss of endothelial cells via apoptosis.
+Further aggravation of endothelial dysfunction ensues, which triggers myocardial ischemia in persons with coronary artery disease (CAD).
+In healthy individuals, an increased release of NO from the vascular endothelium in response to exercise training results from changes in endothelial NO synthase expression, phosphorylation, and conformation.

-By the same token, exercise training has assumed a role in cardiac rehabilitation of patients with CAD because it reduces mortality and increases myocardial perfusion.
-This has been largely attributed to exercise training–mediated correction of coronary endothelial dysfunction in persons with CAD.
-Regular physical activity leads to restoration of the balance between NO production by NO synthase and NO inactivation by reactive oxygen species in persons with CAD, thereby enhancing the vasodilatory capacity in various vascular beds.
+By the same token, exercise training has assumed a role in the cardiac rehabilitation of patients with CAD, because it reduces mortality and increases myocardial perfusion.
+This has been largely attributed to the exercise training–mediated correction of coronary endothelial dysfunction in persons with CAD.
+In persons with CAD, regular physical activity leads to a restoration of the balance between NO production by NO synthase and NO inactivation by reactive oxygen species, thereby enhancing the vasodilatory capacity in various vascular beds.

-Because endothelial dysfunction has been identified as a predictor of cardiovascular events, the partial reversal of endothelial dysfunction achieved by regular physical exercise appears to be the most likely mechanism responsible for the exercise training–induced reduction in cardiovascular morbidity and mortality in patients with CAD.
+Because endothelial dysfunction has been identified as a predictor of cardiovascular events, the partial reversal of endothelial dysfunction achieved by regular physical exercise appears to be the most likely mechanism behind the exercise training–induced reduction in cardiovascular morbidity and mortality in patients with CAD.

-Cardiac rehabilitation encompasses both short-term and long-term goals that are to be achieved through exercise, education, and counseling.
-The patients generally fall into following categories:
+Cardiac rehabilitation encompasses short-term and long-term goals that are to be achieved through exercise, education, and counseling.
+Patients generally fall into following categories:

 • Lower-risk patients following an acute cardiac event